ionos-deploy-now/documentation/content/docs/runtime-configuration.md

 ### Application configuration
 #### Description
 Most dynamic projects require an application configuration file such as `.env`.
-Such files are simple text files for controlling applications environment constants.
+Such files are simple text files for controlling application environment constants.
 As these constants might not be stored as plain text in your repository, you can add placeholders in configuration files that get replaced by their actual values during deployment.
 Actual values are stored in GitHub secrets.
 #### How to edit
 Configuration file templates are stored in `.deploy-now` for [workflow v1](/docs/git-integration/#v1-projects-created-until-112022) and `.deploy-now/[project-name]` for [workflow v2](docs/git-integration/#v2-projects-created-from-112022).
 The relative path of this file within this folder (you may add additional sub-folders) will be used as the target path for the deployed config file.
 They are suffixed with `.template`.
 The reference syntax can be found in the examples below.
 Database credentials are stored in GitHub secrets as well since `workflow v2`.
 #### Example